Neural Codes and Neural ring endomorphisms: Neural ring homomorphisms and max intersection-complete codes

-This leads us to think that converse will hold true when the code map corresponds to a neural ring isomorphism. \end{remark} \begin{corollary} Let $ q:\C\rar \D $ be a code map corresponding to a neural ring isomorphism.
-Then $ \C $ is maximum intersection complete if and only if $ \D $ is maximum intersection complete. \end{corollary}
+Hence the proof. \end{proof} \begin{remark} The converse of Theorem \ref{thmic} need not be true.
+For example consider the codes $ \C=\{100,010,001\} $ and $ \D=\{00,10,01\}. $ Consider the projection map $ q:\C \rar \D, 100\mapsto 10, 010 \mapsto 01 \text{ and } 001 \mapsto 00. $ The map $ q $ satisfies the hypothesis of the converse.
+But $ \C $ is not max intersection-complete.
+This led us to think that converse will hold when the code map corresponds to a neural ring isomorphism.
+That is in fact true and hence we have the following corollary. \end{remark} \begin{corollary} Let $ q:\C\rar \D $ be a code map corresponding to a neural ring isomorphism.
+Then $ \C $ is max intersection-complete if and only if $ \D $ is max intersection-complete. \end{corollary} \no The proof for the sufficient condition of the corollary is exactly the proof of Theorem \ref{thmic}.
+Further as $q$ corresponds to a neural ring isomorphism, $q$ is bijective and $q^{-1}:\D\to \C$ also corresponds to a neural ring isomorphism.
+So the proof of the necessary condition of the corollary comes by considering the map $q^{-1}$ instead of $q$ in Theorem \ref{thmic}.

+In the next section, we ask interesting questions like counting the number of possible neural ring endomorphisms for some specific class of neural rings.
+Thus the next section is going to be more in an algebraic and combinatorial direction.